 Dan Tel Aviv Hotel (B,L)

 Follow the coast north to Caesarea Maritima, Herod’s harbor city, and visit the ruins with geo-archaeologist and National Geographic Emerging Explorer Beverly Goodman.
 Then enjoy a free afternoon in Tel Aviv before gathering for a farewell reception and dinner.
 After breakfast the next morning, transfer to the airport for your flight home.

 Dan Tel Aviv Hotel (B,D; B)

 Named a 2011 National Geographic Emerging Explorer for his groundbreaking work as a cultural educator, Aziz Abu Sarah has dedicated his life to bringing Israelis and Palestinians together to find common ground, build mutual understanding, and forge lasting relationships.
 He has spoken in hundreds of churches, synagogues, and mosques, before both the European Parliament and the United Nations, and at many universities on the Israeli-Palestinian conflict, peace, reconciliation, and interfaith dialogue.
 He is co-executive director of George Mason University’s Center for World Religions, Diplomacy and Conflict Resolution.

 Aziz will join the following departures:

-Prices are per person, double occupancy.
-For a single room, add $1,695 in 2013 and $1,845 in 2014.
-Airfare is not included in the expedition cost.
-Round-trip economy airfare between New York and Tel Aviv is from $1,000 (subject to change).
+Price is per person, double occupancy.
+For a single room, add $2,395 in 2018.
+Airfare to/from Tel Aviv is not included in the expedition cost.

 Please note: A State Department travel warning for Israel is currently in effect (click here to view the State Department's information page on Israel and the West Bank).
 We expect to operate this trip as planned, but will continue to closely monitor events in the region, and will alter the itinerary if necessary.